5,500 Nigerians to be deported from Libya, Mali - Nigeria Today

 By Evelyn Usman

-A total of 5,500 Nigerians are set to be deported from Mali and Libya, over various migration offences ranging from Human trafficking, smuggling of migrants, and non possession of valid travel documents.
+A total number of 5,500 Nigerians are set to be deported from Mali and Libya, over various migration offences ranging from Hunan trafficking, smuggling of migrants, and non possession of valid travel documents.

 The first batch of 250 Nigerians from Libya will arrive the country today.

-An additional batch of 250 Nigerians would also be deported from same country next week.
+An additional batch of 250 Nigerians would also be deported from same countries next week .

 Declaring total war against human traffickers and organisations covering for them, Okah-Donli said modalities had been put in place to nip activities of human traffickers in the bud, threatening also, that the agency had concluded plans to shut down illegal organisations which kept shelter for rescued human trafficking victims and missing persons, only to use the means to seek funds both at home and abroad.